Adding Velocity to a Scene Object (Plugin)

 if ent.has_component(HasVelocity6DoF):

-Press B: the house gains a velocity (and a collider) and drifts along +x, bouncing off things it hits.
-Press B again: the velocity component is removed and it goes static.
+Press B: the house gains a velocity (and a collider) and drifts along +x, bouncing off what it hits.
+Press B again: the velocity component comes off and it goes static.

 1. candidate_velocity, not velocity.
 The physics tick is control → integrate → detect → resolve → commit.
-The universal integrate step is the one that moves things:
+The universal integrate step is the one that moves things — think of it as plain integration:

 2. Capabilities are additive. has_component / add_component / remove_component let a plugin grant or revoke a capability live.
-Adding HasVelocity6DoF turns a static object into a mover; removing it makes it static again.
-There is no Frozen flag to clear — "static" simply is "lacks HasVelocity6DoF".
+Adding HasVelocity turns a static object into a mover; removing it makes it static again.
+There is no Frozen flag to clear — "static" simply means "lacks HasVelocity".
 This is the whole point of decoupling velocity from collision.

 3. Seed candidate_pose when you add a collider. candidate_pose defaults to the identity matrix (the world origin).
 A static object's candidate was never integrated, so a collider built from it would land at the origin — the object would appear to collide with empty space at (0,0,0). ent.candidate_pose[:] = ent.pose builds the collider at the house's real position.